ekuiter/torte/README.md

 sudo hdiutil detach /Volumes/Docker open /Applications/Docker.app

-# download and run the default experiment ...
+# download and run the default experiment
 curl -s https://ekuiter.github.io/torte/ | sh

-# ... or a specific experiment
-curl -s https://ekuiter.github.io/torte/ | sh -s - linux-recent
 ```

 Above, we run the [default experiment](experiments/default.sh), which extracts, transforms, and analyzes the feature model of BusyBox 1.36.0 as a demonstration.
+To execute another experiment, run `curl -s https://ekuiter.github.io/torte/ | sh -s - <experiment>` (a list of predefined experiments is available [here](#predefined-experiments)).
-For other predefined experiments (e.g., `linux-recent`), see [here](#predefined-experiments); you can also write your own by adapting an experiment file.
+You can also write your own experiments by adapting an existing experiment file.

 **Further Tips**